ruricolist/vernacular/README.md

       (defun moo (&optional (o 2))
         (print (make-moo o))))

 This exports a single name, `moo`, bound to a function that says “Moo” with a varying amount of “oo”.

-What makes simple modules simple is that they cannot export macros.
-If you do want to export macros, you need something more complex (see below).

-The `simple-module` form builds on the support for internal definitions in [Serapeum][] (the `local` macro), and shares its limitations with regard to the precedence of macro definitions.
-Macro definitions must precede all function or variable definitions, and all expressions.

-To be clear: you can define macros in a simple module (with `defmacro`), you just can’t export them.
+You can define and use macros in a simple module (with `defmacro`), but you can’t export them, and they have to come first.
+These are limitations you can get around, but you’ll need something more complex (see below).

+## Module objects

+Vernacular’s module system is based on the generic functions `module-ref`, `module-ref-ns`, and `module-exports`.

+### Export names and packages

-# Macro exports
+## Macro exports

-Vernacular’s syntax for import and export supports macros.

-The ability to export macros from modules is not useful in itself.
-It only becomes useful in the presence of certain forms of macro hygiene.
-After experimenting with different ways to do this, I have concluded that the correct thing to do, if you want your language to be able to export macros, is to embed a hygiene-compatible language in Lisp, and then compile your language to that.
+Vernacular allows importing and exporting macros.
+The ability to export macros only becomes useful in the presence of macro hygiene.
+After experimenting, I have concluded that the right thing, if you want your language to support macros, is to embed a hygiene-compatible language in Lisp, and then compile your language to that.

 I’m not being flippant.
 Embedding a hygiene-compatible language in CL is not just doable; it’s [already been done][HCL].
-As a proof of concept, I have converted Pascal’s Costanza’s hygiene-compatible implementation of [ISLISP][] in Common Lisp
-(“[Core Lisp][Core Lisp home]”) to work with Vernacular’s module system.
+As a proof of concept, I have adapted Pascal’s Costanza’s hygiene-compatible implementation of [ISLISP][] in Common Lisp (“[Core Lisp][Core Lisp home]”) to work with Vernacular’s module system.
 This version of Core Lisp lives in [its own repository][Core Lisp].

-How macro exports are supported is one aspect of the Vernacular module system that is very likely to change.

 <!-- NB Don’t remove links, even if they’re not currently being used.
 You might want them again later. -->